emmameinert/Hiveproject_Push_swap/README.md

 Radix sort is a non comperative sorting algorithm with a perfomance of O(nw), with n as the amount of numbers and w the length of those numbers.

+To use the radix sort algorithm I convert my integers to binary numbers.
+For not having negatives or missing numbers in my stack, I make a copy of my stack A and sort the copy recursively.

+After that I compare the original stack A with my copy and give each value a new number form 1 to amount of numbers.
+This new stack A can now be converted easily to binary numbers.
+It is still unsorted but only contains numbers from 1 to the amount of numbers.

+Starting on the most right of the number, it gets either pushed to stack B if its a 1 or Stack A gets rotated to look at the next number if its a 0.